 Rocks Fellowship Awardee 2019: Elizabeth Hanna

-Elizabeth “Liz” Hanna is a 2019 Spring Rocks Fellowship recipient and is currently double majoring in International Studies and Middle Eastern Studies.
-The Rocks Fellowship will be used to support her attendance and participation in the fall 2019 “Philos Nexus” Conference in New York City.
+Elizabeth “Liz” Hanna is a 2019 Spring Rocks Fellowship recipient and double majored in International Studies and Middle Eastern Studies.
+The Rocks Fellowship was used to support her attendance and participation in the fall 2019 “Philos Nexus” Conference in New York City.
 The conference is part of the Philos Project, a non-governmental organization that promotes pluralism in the Middle East, with a special emphasis on protecting and empowering Middle Eastern Christians and promoting interreligious and political dialogue.

 Rocks Fellowship Awardee 2018: Nichola Bomani

 Nichola Bomani (CWRU ’19) graduated from Case Western Reserve this spring with a double Bachelors in Biochemistry and Spanish, while on a pre-med track.
 She was awarded the Rocks Fellowship in order to support her research in exploring the development of Latinx Muslim communities throughout the United States.
 This included traveling to the five U.S. cities with the largest established Latinx Communities: Houston, New York, Atlanta, Chicago and Los Angeles.
 In each city, she attended Latinx community events while conducting interviews with event participants to better understand the development of Latinx identity.
 Her project served as her honors thesis for her Spanish degree.